robal852/slotGameSimulator/README.md

-Welcome to the Slot Game Simulator repository!
+Welcome to the slotGameSimulator repository!

 This project is a simulator of the slot machine game based on https://wazdan.com/games/hot-slot-777-crown